 For many years, the American Cancer Society (ACS) recommended annual mammograms starting at age 40, but in October 2015, they issued new recommendations that moved in the direction of those of the medical experts.
-They now recommend that women at average risk of breast cancer start mammography at 45, that they undergo annual mammograms from 45-54, and continue to undergo mammography every other year after that.
+They now recommend that women at average risk of breast cancer start mammography at 45, that they undergo annual mammograms from 45 – 54, and continue to undergo mammography every other year after that.
+In contrast, some experts point out that screening mammograms usually do more harm than good, because there is no evidence that they save lives or result in less radical surgery.
 Experts do not recommend MRIs for screening women of average risk, but clinical studies are being done to determine whether they should be.

 A key reminder: these recommendations are for screening mammograms.
 Mammograms are still needed at almost any age if a lump is found.
 The mammography recommendations also do not apply to all women, only for the average woman.
 Experts agree that women at especially high risk of breast cancer, such as those with mothers or sisters who had breast cancer, may want to start mammograms between the ages of 40 and 50 or in rare cases, even earlier.